Frequently Asked Questions

 Some of the programming component options include Android Studios suite (which allows coding in Java), along with a visual programming block language that is for beginners.

-FIRST Global Challenge participants will begin building their robot after the robot kit is shipped in the first two weeks of March, 2017.
-Teams are welcome to continue building all the way until the team arrives in Washington, DC for the competition on July 13, 2017.
+FIRST Global Challenge participants will begin building their robot after the robot kit is shipped.
+Teams are welcome to continue building all the way until the team arrives in Mexico City for the 2018 competition.

 - What are the Grand Challenges for Engineering and how do they relate to FIRST Global?

 The Grand Challenges for Engineering are the 14 most pressing engineering challenges facing the world as identified by the US National Academy of Engineering, UK Royal Academy of Engineering, and Chinese Academy of Engineering.
 The challenges range from finding solutions to energy and education to medicine and cyberspace.
-The game design for the FIRST Global robotics game will draw thematic inspiration from a different Grand Challenge every year, beginning with providing access to clean water in 2017.
+The game design for the FIRST Global robotics game will draw thematic inspiration from a different Grand Challenge every year, which began with providing access to clean water in the 2017 challenge.

 - I am a member of a FIRST Global team.
 Where can I get help or advice when building my robot?